Chronology of the 2009 Honduran constitutional crisis: June 29

 Protests continued the following Monday.
 Around 1,500 pro-Zelaya protesters taunted soldiers and burned tires just outside the gates of the presidential palace in a face-off with security forces.
 CNN reported that although the military had fired tear gas into the crowd at some point, the day was "generally calm" in Honduras.
 Two people were reportedly killed as a result of clashes between protesters and soldiers.
 Juan Barahona, leader of the United Workers Federation, claimed soldiers opened fire on the crowds with live ammunition.
 News media remained off air, replaced by tropical music, soap operas, and cooking shows.
 Reporters Without Borders condemned the "news blackout" and Reuters reported the use of Twitter to beat the censorship.

 President of the Honduran Peace Committee, Dr. Juan Almendares, speaking 29 June on Democracy Now! said: the military are taking repressive actions against some members of the legitimate government of President Zelaya and also popular leaders.
 He claimed that there is "effectively" a national strike of workers, people, students and intellectuals.

 Zelaya announced in Managua on Monday night that he would be returning to Tegucigalpa on Thursday, July 2.
 He also invited fellow Latin American leaders, including OAS general secretary José Miguel Insulza, to accompany him on his return.
 The new foreign minister of Honduras, Enrique Ortez, said that Insulza and any other presidents would be welcome but that Zelaya would not be allowed to enter.

-In one of the protests, about 2000 pro-Zelaya protestors marched to the Pacific from La Colonia Las Brisas de Comayaguela to Boulevard Juan Pablo Segundo, in Tegucigalpa.
+In one of the protests, about 2000 pro-Zelaya protesters marched to the Pacific from La Colonia Las Brisas de Comayaguela to Boulevard Juan Pablo Segundo, in Tegucigalpa.
 The march was organized by employees of Zelaya's government and workers' groups.

 There were also protests in San Pedro Sula in which the Bloque Popular and more pro-Zelaya protesters asked for the restitution of Zelaya to power.